-Many Android these days comes with a fixed storage i.e. — a 16 or 32 GB variant.
-But, you can easily expand the memory by using an external storage, like a pen drive or a hard drive.
-This comes in handy when you are traveling and want to watch your favorite movies on your Android.
+Most Android smartphones come with 64 GB of storage.
+But if you have an old smartphone, chances are you’ll have either 16 or 32 GB variant.
+Thankfully, you can easily expand the memory by using external storage, like a pen drive or a hard drive.
+This comes in handy when you are traveling and want to watch your favorite movies on the go.

 Now connecting a pen drive to an Android is simple.
 Simply buy a cheap OTG cable, then use it to connect your Android and Pendrive.
-Next, open ES File Explorer, look under device menu, you will find your Pendrive.
+Next, open any file manager such as Solid Explorer, look under the device menu, you will find your Pendrive.
 That’s it.

 But what about connecting an external HDD to Android?

-Say I want to use my 2 TB hard drive with my Android.
-Will that work?
+For instance, I want to use my 2 TB hard drive with my Android.
+Will, that work?

 Well, Yes and NO.